soccermatics/twelve-gpt-educational/model cards/model-card-football-scout.md

 ```
 There are three positive terms and two negative terms in the words used, with no negative equivalent of "outstanding" defined.

-In the *tell it how to answer* step, two examples were created, based on data from Pedro and Giroud.
-This somewhat compromises how the texts for these two players are constructed.
+In the *tell it how to answer* step, two examples were created, based on data from Pedro and Giroud based on the following prompt:

+"Please use the statistical description to give a concise, 4 sentence summary of the player's playing style, strengths and weaknesses.
+The first sentence should use varied language to give an overview of the player.
+The second sentence should describe the player's specific strengths based on the metrics.
+The third sentence should describe aspects in which the player is average and/or weak based on the statistics.
+Finally, summarise exactly how the player compares to others in the same position. "

 These examples and the prompt used emphasise highlighting positive and negative aspects of the players' performance, and ignoring aspects which are average or typical.

 ### Language model